Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

 If you have one, the easy solution is to put one of those little Salonpas patches on the side of the neck.
 Put it along the middle of the muscle where I have the green X. They’re available at every drug and grocery store.
 They’re even cheaper on Amazon.

-This muscle produces more symptoms like anxiety, blurred vision, headache, and ear pain.
+Additionally, this muscle produces more symptoms like anxiety, blurred vision, headache, and ear pain.
 Read more about strategies for relief in this post.

 Stretch to Relieve the Dry Hack